kgereb/harvest-forecasts-prophet/README.md

 ## Requirements

 A Python 3.7.1 virtual environment was created for the app, necessary libraries are in `requirements.txt`.
+After installation, the app can be run locally as:

+python app.py

 ## Analysis